Note: 1–2 lectures, can safely be skipped, §1.6 in [EP], §2.6 in [BD]

 \end{equation*}

 At first it may seem we replaced one differential equation by another.
+Even worse, the new equation is a PDE.
 True, but all hope is not lost.

 In particular, \(\frac{M_y-N_x}{N}\) ought to be a function of \(x\) alone (not depend on \(y\)).
 If so, then we have a linear equation